jdherman/Qsynth/README.md

 The rest of the example in `main.m` is just reshaping matrices so that the output files contain one realization per row.
 This is not required.

 After the files in `inflow-synthetic/` have been created, `test_autocorr.m` and `test_spatial_corr.m` can be used to compare the historical and synthetic autocorrelation and cross-correlation.
+These should approximately match.